The Raikes Journal CIC

 We also celebrate two Gloucester firms winning a 2026 King’s Awards for Enterprise.
 And in keeping with the Gloucester theme, we also mention the opening of the Coro Lounge café-bar on King’s Square.

-And speaking of pitches… we explain why The Raikes Journal should be on your partner if you want your business to be found online as AI changes everything about how we find businesses online.
+And speaking of pitches… we explain why The Raikes Journal should be one of your partner if you want your business to be found online as AI changes everything about how we find businesses online.
 Only two out of 10 internet searches now result in clicks through to websites.
 You’re more likely to be found if a trusted, third party source - like The Raikes Journal - writes and posts about you.

 AI likes Raikes and will reference it over your website if we mention you.
 Our recent story on the business club event at Gloucester Rugby had 3,700-plus impression in our LinkedIn channel, nearly 3,000 through our Facebook page and 1,000-plus on our website.
 That’s about par for us.
 Know anyone who can beat that?